oauthstuff/draft-oauth-rar/main.md

 The AS publishes the list of authorization details types it supports using the metadata parameter `authorization_details_types_supported`, which is a JSON array.

-Clients announce the authorization data types they use in the new dynamic client registration parameter `authorization_details_types`.
+Clients announce the authorization details types they use in the new dynamic client registration parameter `authorization_details_types`.

-The registration of authorization data types with the AS is out of scope of this specification.
+The registration of authorization details types with the AS is out of scope of this specification.

 # Scope value "openid" and "claims" parameter